lpsinger/userguide/glossary.rst

     HEN
         High Energy Neutrino, particularly in the context of multi-messenger GW+HEN follow-up.

+    LHO
+        LIGO Hanford Observatory (see `LHO observatory home page
+        <https://www.ligo.caltech.edu/WA>`_), site of a 4 km gravitational-wave
+        detector in Hanford, Washington, USA.

+    LLO
+        LIGO Livingston Observatory (see `LLO observatory home page
+        <https://www.ligo.caltech.edu/LA>`_), site of a 4 km gravitational-wave
+        detector in Livingston, Louisiana, USA.

+    MassGap
+        Compact binary systems with at least one compact object whose mass is in the hypothetical "mass gap" between neutron stars and black holes, defined here as 3-5 solar masses.

     NSBH
         Neutron star black hole, a binary system composed of one neutron star